 Day Sailing: At the discretion of the Race Officer or person(s) nominated by the Executive Committee, non-members may be allowed to launch and sail their own craft, on payment of a fee, on up to a maximum of 3 occasions during any calendar year.

 MEMBERSHIP ENTRANCE AND SUBSCRIPTION FEES

 Application for Membership

-4. Any person, from the whole community, who is interested in sailing is eligible for membership of the club.
-The candidate shall be proposed by a full or family member of the club.
-Each candidate shall submit a fully completed current application form to the membership secretary together with the appropriate subscription and entrance fees.
+4.1 Any person, from the whole community, who is interested in sailing, is eligible for membership of the club.
+Each candidate shall submit a fully completed current application form to the membership secretary together with the appropriate subscription and joining fees.
 They shall be able to enjoy Temporary Membership of the Club until the form has been processed and payment completed.
-Upon re-application by a past Member the Executive Committee may at its discretion excuse the payment of a joining fee.
+Upon re-application by a past Member, the Executive Committee may at its discretion excuse the payment of a joining fee.
 The Club reserves the right to refuse membership on non-discriminatory grounds.
-No person may be admitted to membership or to any privilege of membership without an interval of at least two days between nomination or application for membership and their admission.

 5. Applications made by any candidate for membership may be advised to the Executive Committee at any of their meetings or to any Sub-Committee duly appointed by the Executive Committee for this purpose.
 Once an application is approved, the candidate shall be elected a member of the Club.
 Upon completion of the membership administration and payment, the Membership Secretary shall inform each candidate of this and shall provide a copy of the Rules.